 Many people who suffer from respiratory problems attribute them to mold when the home contains too much moisture in the air.
 According to The Dehumidifier Experts, by purchasing an efficient dehumidifier, you reduce your risk of mold-borne illnesses such as asthma, allergic reactions, sinus infections, colds, and flu.

 So, how do you go about finding the best dehumidifier for your needs?

 First, buy the most powerful dehumidifier you can afford.
-If you purchase a small dehumidifier for a larger space, you will end up paying more for the electricity it will take to keep the system running constantly.
+If you purchase a small dehumidifier for crawl space, you will end up paying more for the electricity it will take to keep the system running constantly.
 A larger, more powerful unit will run less often and will work faster at removing the water from the air.
 The faster it works, the less time mold and mildew will have to form on the walls and other surfaces throughout your home.
 Even you do own a caravan instead of a house, you still need to install a RV dehumidifier in your caravan.

 Basically, the size dehumidifier you choose will depend upon the size of your room and the level of humidity in the air.

 Your next step in making your purchase decision – decide if you want to empty the reservoir, or have a hose connected to a drain and let it drain automatically.

 A unit with a self-draining system will cost more, but to many, it is worth the extra cost.
 It depends on your preferences.
 If you choose to drain the dehumidifier yourself, it’s a simple process and doesn’t require much maintenance.
 Look for dehumidifiers with an indicator light that goes on when the reservoir bucket is full.
 When the light goes on, you simply pull out the reservoir and empty it before replacing it.